PramitBarua/SNow/README.md

 Find the movie or TV show that you want to see next

 ## Description
-React Application that allows the user to search [the Movie Database (TMDb)](https://developers.themoviedb.org/3/getting-started/introduction)
+A React application that allows the user to search [the Movie Database (TMDb)](https://developers.themoviedb.org/3/getting-started/introduction)

 ## Author
 Pramit Barua 2020